Lithium Extraction Methods

 Hard Rock Mining Traditional Production Method

-Direct Lithium Extraction (DLE) from Brine: A Cleaner, More Efficient Alternative
+Direct Lithium Extraction (DLE) from Brine - A Cleaner, More Efficient Alternative

 • Higher efficiency – Extracts more lithium with less waste, improving resource utilization.